 A/B testing, using statistical significance, can be used to determine if one email strategy is more successful than another.
 According to Campaign Monitor, 41% of brands don’t test their segmented emails, so if you’re already testing your emails, you have a leg up on the competition.
 It is important to note that the smallest changes to an email can produce a drastic change in results.
-With the help of a Customer Data Platform (CDP), you can be more confident in the results.
-But there can also be some pain points when trying to run an accurate split test.
+With the help of a Customer Data Platform (CDP), you can be more confident in the results, but there can also be some pain points when trying to run an accurate split test.

-- CDPs solve many of the issues associated with email A/B testing by collecting, segmenting, and sending data to your Email Service Provider (ESP).
+Customer Data Platforms solve many issues associated with email A/B testing by collecting, segmenting, and sending data to your Email Service Provider (ESP).
 Implementing a CDP will allow more time to focus on the strategy of the test.
 Depending on the segments you want to target for your test, the attributes you are wanting to capture might not exist in an ESP.
 This can lead to creating lists that are more generalized and not a true depiction of who you want to define.
-A CDP will give you more options for segmentation so your lists can be both hyper-targeted and a large enough to test.
+A CDP will give you more options for segmentation so your lists can be both hyper-targeted and a large enough audience to test.
 According to Truelist, only 28% of marketers are satisfied with conversion rates achieved after A/B testing.
 Knowing you have an accurate target audience in place will allow you to be more confident in the results.

 CDPs enable effective email A/B testing through their segmentation capabilities, the amount of time it saves and the added resources it offers to set up and QA audiences.
-With a CDP you can be confident in your testing audiences and receive accurate results that support your marketing strategies.
+With a Customer Data Platform, you can be confident in your testing audiences and receive accurate results that support your marketing strategies.
 It is crucial that your company is running A/B testing of email campaigns and implementing a CDP can ease some the pain points you may experience.